 For most children diabetes is controlled by injections of insulin each day.
-Some children may require multiple injections.
+Some children may require multiple injections, though it is unlikely that they will need to be given injections during school hours.

 In some cases, the child's condition may be controlled by an insulin pump.
 Most children can manage their own injections, however, if doses are required at school then supervision may be required and a suitable, private place to inject will need to be identified.